GewoonLeonYT/IkWHW/README.md

 # Instructions
 To use this program, you must place the root of this repo on a HTTP web server with PHP support.
-You may exclude the `subpages` and `helper` subfolders from being accessible from the HTTP server (however the `subpages` must still be accessible internally).
+You may exclude the `source_data` and `helper` subfolders from being accessible from the HTTP server.

 > [!IMPORTANT]
 > This website requires an NS API key with access to the `NS-APP Stations` and